Smart Factory

 3. KONE

-KONE Coal Valley is fueling its ERP system towards Smart Factory standards by integrating interactive work instructions with improved workflows.
+KONE Coal Valley meets Smart Factory standards by adding interactive work instructions and streamlined workflows to its ERP system.

 Read more about how KONE cut its production time by 75% by pursuing Smart Factory tools.